localstack/docs/content/en/tutorials/simulating-outages/index.md

 ### Introducing network latency

-The LocalStack Chaos Plugin can also introduce a network latency for all connections.
+The LocalStack Chaos API can also introduce a network latency for all connections.
 This can be done with the following configuration:

 {{< command >}}